 - California driver's license/California ID card

 - Voter registration in California

-- Military personnel: active duty
+- Military active duty w/ documentation proving CA orders

 - Bank account statements with CA address